robnee/remsetup/README.md

 ### /etc/hostname file:

-Add host name. todo: what does raspi-config do here?
+Add host name. todo: what does raspi-config do when changing locale?

 ### Append /boot/config.txt